Maupay magnificence undermined by familiar problems for Brentford

-ord failed to capitalise on a stunning start against the Championship's form team as they were well beaten by a talented Cardiff side.
+Brentford failed to capitalise on a stunning start against the Championship's form team as they were well beaten by a talented Cardiff side.

 The Bees came out brightly and should have scored inside 20 seconds but Neil Maupay drilled his shot straight at Neil Etheridge.